 shopping with instalments

-BNPL can be useful for consumers and used well, however, there is a risk that without better protection we'll see young people who already face the reality of a debt crisis and recession, under unmanageable financial pressure
+BNPL can be useful for consumers and used well, however, most buy now pay later products are unregulated by the FCA.
+There is a risk that without better protection we'll see young people who already face the reality of a debt crisis and recession, under unmanageable financial pressure

 Credit score contradiction?